JohnnyBeProgramming/pi-zero/README.md

 # Setting up a Raspberry Pi Zero W

-This repository contains the required scripts and setup to deploy some tools to a Raspberri Pi.
+This repository contains automation scripts to deploy a set of payloads to a Raspberri Pi Zero.

+The following features are supported:

+ - Enable SSH (if not already enabled) and run on system startup
+ - Check for internet connection, and update system OS to latest
+ - Install developer tools (eg: git, python, sqlite, rust, golang)
+ - Install wireless access point tools (eg: to create a wifi hotspot)
+ - Install network tools that can be used to capture and analize network packets

 # Prerequisites

 We assume you have the following:

- - Raspberri Pi with a wireless network card (eg: Raspberry Pi Zero)
+ - Raspberri Pi Zero, with a wireless network card
  - The device is connected to the internet and/or your locaal network
  - Valid SSH credentials and hostname is available and ready to conect